-The Fair Wages and Healthy Families Act does not draw a distinction between year-round and partialyear employees.
-An employee's accrual and usage caps are based solely on the size of the employer and are not based upon whether an employee works a full or partial year.
-See How much earned paid sick time must an employer offer an employee? for more information.
+No. The Fair Wages and Healthy Families Act does not draw a distinction between year-round and partial-year employees.
+An employee's accrual and usage entitlements are based solely on the size of the employer and are not based upon whether an employee works a full or partial year.